Abhinendra2016/Abhinendra2016/README.md

 - 📝 I regularly write articles on [https://www.quora.com/profile/Abhinendra-Pratap-Singh-1](https://www.quora.com/profile/Abhinendra-Pratap-Singh-1)

-- 💬 Ask me about **Ask me about building web apps with MERN magic <br>- I can help you debug, strategize and sprinkle in some sass. <br> &nbsp; &nbsp;&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;  Let's make your app the talk of the stack!**
+- 💬 Ask me about **Ask me about building web apps with MERN magic <br>- I can help you debug, strategize, and sprinkle in some sass. <br> &nbsp; &nbsp;&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;  Let's make your app the talk of the stack!**

 - 📫 How to reach me **abhinendrapratap2016@gmail.com**

-- ⚡ Fun fact **Did you know that a good MERN stack developer has the power to turn caffeine into code? <br>They're fueled by coffee and their love for creating seamless user experiences. <br> So if you want to get on their good side, bring them a cup of joe!**
+- ⚡ Fun fact **Did you know that a good MERN stack developer and A security analyst  have the power to turn caffeine into code? <br>They're fueled by coffee and their love for creating seamless user experiences. <br> So if you want to get on their good side, bring them a cup of joe!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">